chhe/livecli/docs/cli.rst

 -------------

-You can use the :option:`--http-proxy` and :option:`--https-proxy` options to change the proxy server that Streamlink will use for HTTP and HTTPS requests respectively.
+You can use the :option:`--http-proxy` and :option:`--https-proxy` options to change the proxy server that Livecli will use for HTTP and HTTPS requests respectively.
 As HTTP and HTTPS requests can be handled by separate proxies, you may need to specify both options if the plugin you use makes HTTP and HTTPS requests.